almostearthling/whenever_tray/README.md

 ### Libraries

-The TOML library used in **whenever_tray** is [_toml11_](https://github.com/ToruNiina/toml11), and the cross platform graphical framework is [_WxWidgets 3.2_](https://www.wxwidgets.org/), which at the time of writing is the default supported version on _Debian 12_ -- used as the main Linux testbed for the application.
+The TOML library used in **whenever_tray** is [_toml11_](https://github.com/ToruNiina/toml11), and the cross platform graphical framework is [_WxWidgets 3.2_](https://www.wxwidgets.org/), which at the time of writing is the default supported version on _Debian 12_ -- used as the main linux testbed for the application.
 The [_wx_cmake_template_](https://github.com/lszl84/wx_cmake_template) has been used for scaffolding the application so that it could remain cross platform in terms of both operating and development environment: there is no need, however, to download thistemplate, since all the files generated using the template itself are directly included in the source repository.

 ### Graphics